kristofzerbe/kiko.io/source/_posts/2022/Mastodon-simply-explained.md

 **If individual islands do not want to comply with the rules at all, then they are "defederated"**, or figuratively: the bridges there are demolished.
 However, this is the decision of each individual island chief, so it may not be grassroots democracy, but it is distributed.

 Ok pjakobs, enough of the chatter, how am I supposed to find out which island is suitable for me?
 Here is a searchable list of Mastodon instances: [instances.social/list](https://instances.social/list#lang=de&allowed=&prohibited=&min-users=&max-users=)

 It is possible that another aspect of the "island" image will apply to you: there is a local timeline on the islands, which is also called that.
-So if you choose an island that is particularly suited to a geographical region, a topic or a language, then you will see the contributions of the other "inhabitants of this island" in their local timeline - which hopefully have a certain thematic cohesion.
+So, if you choose an island that is particularly suited to a geographical region, a topic or a language, then you will see the contributions of the other "inhabitants of this island" in their local timeline - which hopefully have a certain thematic cohesion.
 However, as already mentioned, you can follow all people on all instances and you will also see them in your own timeline.

 Speaking of timelines: they are chronological and you only see the posts (toots) of those you follow. **No algorithm, no "others like this too", no good morning tweets in the late evening.
 Just the way Twitter used to be 10 years ago.**